dailystory/docs/articles/changelog/2020/march.md

 * bug in url path
 * campaign selector should call callback when set campaign id via url
 * lead status action should allow 0
+* add ux for setting email as transactional

 ## March 10, 2020
 * save lead on keyword creation